-Welcome to the Stamina Templar Beginner Guide.
+Welcome to the Stamina Templar Beginner Guide for ESO.
 Stamina Templars can provide a high damage output in both Single Target and Area of Effect (AoE) damage.
 They also have an easier time sustaining their resources, meaning they don’t run out of Stamina or Magicka easily.

 The skills that I chose here are the priority.
 You can pick up any skill along the way that you like, but this will be the ideal route for survival, damage and support.

 If you don’t understand something and it isn’t covered here you might find it in the general New Player Beginner Guide, otherwise join the Discord where you will find a helpful community!

 Table of Contents